-- Longitudinal data: another term for panel data - Repeated cross section: not a panel, but a data structure with multiple individuals observed in each of multiple time periods.
+- Longitudinal data: another term for panel data - Repeated cross section: a data structure with multiple individuals observed in each of multiple time periods.
 In contrast to panel data, we don't observe the same individuals in multiple time periods. - Balanced panel: each of n individuals is observed T times, usually over the same time period - Unbalanced panel: at least of the individuals are not observed in every period.
 Sometimes unbalanced panels result from sampling designs, and sometimes they are a result of entry/exit or birth/death - A wide panel has many individuals (large n); a long panel has many time periods (large T).
-The asymptotic properties of an estimator can be different when n → ∞ as opposed to T → ∞
+The asymptotic properties of an estimator can be different when $n \to \infty$ as opposed to $T \to \infty$.
+Sometimes we need both.